horyan/chatty/README.md

 * Users can interact with each other by sending chat messages
 * Messages are only sent if they are validated to be non-empty
 * Messages are displayed with the associated sender and relative time
+* Different colors used for distinguishing names of active/non-active senders

 ## Roadmap
 The following improvements will be addressed in the near-future: